-The land use / redevelopment strategies are intended to provide clear guidance for the next step of implementation development regulations and design guidelines that will ensure the vision is realized as redevelopment occurs.
-Two distinct areas were identified in the Office/Limited Business district as having different levels of redevelopment potential.
+The recommended land use/redevelopment strategies are intended to provide clear guidance for the next step of implementation - development regulations and design guidelines - that will ensure the vision is realized as redevelopment occurs.
+Two distinct areas were identified in the Office/Limited Business (OLB) district as having different levels of redevelopment potential.
 The highest potential is within the 1⁄4-mile radius of the station between Main Street and SE 6th Street.
-The remainder of the Office/Limited Business district between SE 6th Street and SE 8th Street has much less redevelopment potential due to significant environmental constraints related to Sturtevant Creek, wetlands and possibly soil conditions.
-For that area, the CAC recommends roughly doubling the amount of allowable building square footage and increasing height from 75 feet to up to 120 feet, still subject to the environmental constraints of the site (Strategy 5).
-Another key recommendation for the redevelopment area is the creation of a new street between 112th Avenue SE and 114th Avenue SE serving the Red Lion and Hilton sites and providing better traffic and pedestrian circulation in and around the sites (Strategy 4).
-Figure 12 illustrates one concept for the design of that future street.
-Overall, the land use/redevelopment strategies need to work in concert with the character strategies to achieve the CAC's vision.
+The remainder of the OLB district between SE 6th Street and SE 8th Street has much less redevelopment potential due to significant environmental constraints related to Sturtevant Creek, wetlands and possibly soil conditions.
+The land use/redevelopment strategies need to work in concert with the character strategies to achieve the CAC's vision.